Top 47 ETL Interview Questions & Answers (2025)

 Streaming ETL Bank System Design

 You are a data engineer for a large bank.
-The bank wants to develop a customer relationship management (CRM) system to streamline their operations and provide better services to their customers.
+The bank wants to develop a customer relationship management (CRM) system to streamline its operations and provide better services to its customers.
 You are tasked with drafting the database design and ETL processes for this CRM system.

 37. How would you handle real-time updates to account balances in our database, considering thousands of transactions could be happening at any given moment?

-To handle real-time updates with thousands of transactions happening concurrently, we’d need a combination of proper database design and a transactional system.
+To handle real-time updates with thousands of concurrent transactions, we’d need a combination of proper database design and a transactional system.
 For the database, we’d want to leverage ACID (Atomicity, Consistency, Isolation, Durability) compliant databases to ensure data integrity during these transactions.

 For the transactional system, we could utilize something like Apache Kafka or Google Cloud Pub/Sub.
 These systems can handle high-volume, real-time data feeds and ensure that all transactions are processed in real-time.
 Also, consider partitioning and sharding strategies to distribute the load, enabling your system to handle a higher volume of concurrent transactions.